 Each year, both American men and women spend over 3.5 billion USD each year on hair loss treatment products, while only few medications are proven to be most effective for majority of them hoping for hair regrowth.
 Some manufacturers are touting alternatives to counter hair loss such as hair supplement minerals, herbs, oils, and vitamins.

 The medical term used for hair loss is alopecia, and majority of alternate hair loss treatments aim the two-major type: alopecia areata and androgenic alopecia.
 Alopecia areata is an auto immune condition that affects hair follicles and is the main reason of hair loss in small areas.
-On the other hand, androgenic alopecia is a hereditary disorder which is caused due to hair thinning and fall out of hair in a common patter.
+On the other hand, androgenic alopecia is a hereditary disorder which is caused due to hair loss and thinning & fall out of hair in a common patter.
 Androgenic is experienced mostly is men.
 It can be seen as balding on the top of the head or as retreating in women.
 It can be seen rarely in women, as a hair thinning rather than balding due to hairline stays intact.

 How to treat hair loss due to Alopecia Areata?